CFLadestationen/CfOnlinestatus/README.md

 - `CFOS/MusterCF/ev_Type2Right/status`: `standby`, `detected`, or `charging` (see serial output)
 - `CFOS/MusterCF/ev_Type2Right/secs_since_last_change`: the number of seconds since the status has changed

+## Endpints for GoingElectric Crowdfunding charging stations
-## MQTT Broker for GoingElectric Cf charging stations
+### MQTT Broker for GoingElectric Cf charging stations
 Use the central MQTT Broker IP: 46.38.232.97 TCP Port: 1883 for GoingElectric Cf charging stations only.
 Please send your "chargepoint_id" by mail to request username and password from tho.walther@gmail.com.